 New Zealand

-Whilst you could list a number of players who’ve been pivotal inclusions for New Zealand over the years, the likes of Dan Carter, Jonah Lomu and Richie McCaw are probably the three biggest for New Zealand.
+Whilst you could list a number of players who’ve been pivotal inclusions for New Zealand over the years, the likes of Dan Carter, Jonah Lomu and Sam Whitelock are probably the three biggest for New Zealand.
 As you can see from the records above, they all feature and they’ve all been able to contribute greatly for their nation at some point in their career.

 England’s 2003 Triumph

-Following the trends of the previous 3 World Cup’s, it was widely thought that the Southern Hemisphere would continue their domination of the tournament.
+Following the trends of the first four World Cup’s, it was widely thought that the Southern Hemisphere would continue their domination of the tournament in 2003.
 Whilst England had been playing well on the international stage, few though that they would have the ability to overturn Australia or New Zeeland, especially in their own back yard.

 A tough victory over Wales in the Quarter finals 28-17 ensured a semi-final bout with France, a game they would go on to win comfortably 24-7.
 Whilst Jonny Wilkinson was already rated as one of, if not the best fly half in the world at the time, his feat of scoring all 24 points for England in the semi-final was one that many remember as a defining point in his career.

 That was, until the final against hosts Australia.
-The game couldn’t have been closer and both teams were level on 17 points a piece before heading into extra time.
-The mantle was then passed to Wilkinson to get England over the line, which he duly obliged, scoring a 30 metre drop goal with his right foot, the weaker of his two, to ensure a 20-17 victory for England, first Northern Hemisphere World Champions.
+The game couldn’t have been closer with Elton Flatley kicking a penalty for the hosts as the clock ticked down to leave both teams level on 14 points a piece before heading into extra time.
+Wilkinson and Flatley would add another penalty kick each before the mantle was then passed back to Wilkinson to get England over the line, which he duly obliged, scoring a 30 metre drop goal with his right foot, the weaker of his two, to ensure a 20-17 victory for England, first Northern Hemisphere World Champions.

 Players were then honoured for their work by the Queen, many receiving MBE’s and OBE’s.
 But it was head coach Clive Woodward who would gain the highest recognition of them all, becoming a Knight.